developeravocados/developeravocados.github.io/about.md

     <p><img alt="Julia" src="/img/julia.png"></p>
   </div>
   <div class="col-md-10">
-    <p><a href="https://twitter.com/iza_biro">Julia</a> is a 3-in-1 bundle of joy, also known as developer avocado 🥑 / community manager / designer for Nexmo.
-She codes a little, learns a lot, and most importantly, helps provide a good developer experience – yes, there is swag involved.😉</p>
+    <p><a href="https://twitter.com/iza_biro">Julia</a> is a Developer Advocate for Vonage focusing on low-code technologies and integrations.
+Maker and breaker of things, explorer of yet another builder tool.
+Forever challenging the barriers to entry of tech, she is passionate about learning and teaching, creating resources for the community.😉</p>
   </div>
 </div>
 <div class="row who-avocados">
   <div class="col-md-10">
-    <p><a href="https://twitter.com/lakatos88">Laka</a> is a JavaScript Developer Avocado 🥑 for Nexmo.
-In his spare time he volunteers at Mozilla as a Tech Speaker and a Reps Council member.
+    <p><a href="https://twitter.com/lakatos88">Laka</a> is a Developer Avocado 🥑 Manager for Fidel.
+In his spare time he volunteers at Mozilla as a Tech Speaker and a Reps Mentor.
 He does things for T-Shirts.
 Might also be a coffee snob.😏</p>
   </div>
   <div class="col-md-2">
      <p><img alt="Laka" src="/img/laka.png"></p>